simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-07-observable-state-in-angular.md

 }
 ```

-In the next sample we will see that will will calculate `pagedProducts` every time the `filteredProducts`, the `pageIndex` or the `itemsPerPage` state changes:
+In the next sample we will see that will calculate `pagedProducts` every time the `filteredProducts`, the `pageIndex` or the `itemsPerPage` state changes:
 ```typescript
 type ProductOverviewState = {...}